nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 <span>&#10071;</span> Title of a new recommendation cannot exist in current list of reviews.
 An error message would be printed out.

 The mechanism to add a recommendation is facilitated by the `RecommendationList` class.
 The user is able to add in a new recommendation using `new` or `add` command.
-`addRecommendation#execute` and `addRecommendationDetails#execute` are called.
-`Recommendation` add by the user would be added into `recommendations`
+T

-The following is the Sequence diagram to `add a recommendation`.
+he following is the Sequence diagram to `add a recommendation`.

 ![add reco seq](./diagrams/Add_Reco_Sequence_Diagram.png)
 <p align="center">Figure !!.
 Sequence Diagram for add recommendations</p>